La Voz (Spanish TV series): Coaches' advisors

-Presenters timeline

 Series overview

 Warning: the following table presents a significant amount of different colors.

+Coaches' results

+Considering the final placement of the contestants who are members of their team (not the final placement of the coaches):

 Seasons' summaries

 Season 1: 2012

 Season 1 premiered on Telecinco on 19 September 2012.
 The first episode kicked off with 4.591 viewers (30.6% market share), becoming an instant success.
 The final, on 19 December 2012, was watched by 5.453 million viewers, a market share of 37.3%.
-The winner of the first season was Rafa Blas.
+The winner of the first season was Rafa Blas from Team David.

 Season 2: 2013

 One week before the successful Season 1 was over, on 13 December 2012, Telecinco announced that they had renewed the show for a second season in 2013.
 On 22 January 2013, Melendi announced that he would not continue as a coach on the second season.
 On 5 June 2013, it was confirmed that Melendi would be replaced by Antonio Orozco, whereas Bisbal, Flores and Malú continued.
 Filming for the second season began on 15 July 2013.
 The second season premiered on 16 September 2013, garnering 3.438 million viewers (23.3% market share) in the official ratings.
+The winner of the second season was David Barrull from Team Malú.

 Season 3: 2015

 Filming for the third season began in January 2015.
 David Bisbal and Rosario Flores were replaced by Alejandro Sanz and Laura Pausini, while Malú and Antonio Orozco continued as coaches.
 The third season premiered on 23 March 2015 garnering 4.591 million viewers (28.1% market share) in the official ratings.
+The winner of the third season was Antonio José from Team Antonio.

 Season 4: 2016

 Filming for the fourth season began in June 2016.
 Antonio Orozco and Laura Pausini were replaced by Melendi, who had been absent since the original season, and Manuel Carrasco, while Malú and Alejandro Sanz continued as coaches.
+The winner of the fourth season was Irene Caruncho from Team Malú.

 Season 5: 2017

 Filming for the fifth season began in July 2017.
-Alejandro Sanz and Melendi were replaced by Juanes and Pablo López, while Malú and Manuel Carrasco continued as coaches.
+Alejandro Sanz and Melendi were replaced by debuting coaches Juanes and Pablo López, while Malú and Manuel Carrasco continued as coaches, completing their fifth and second season as part of the panel.
+The winner of the fifth season was Alba Gil Santana from Team Manuel.

 Season 6: 2019

 Filming for the sixth season began in November 2018, and it ran from 7 January to 10 April 2019.
 Pablo López was the only coach from the previous season to continue, while Antonio Orozco returned after two seasons of absence and Luis Fonsi and Paulina Rubio both debuted in the Spanish series.
+The winner of the sixth season was Andrés Martín from Team Pablo.